apache/systemds/scripts/perftest/README.md

 {% end comment %}
 -->

-# Perf tests SystemDS
+# Performance tests SystemDS

-to run all performance tests for SystemDS, simply download systemds, install the prerequisites and execute.
+To run all performance tests for SystemDS, simply download systemds, install the prerequisites and execute.

 There are a few prerequisites: